Script Editor

 Python Neuroimaging Packages

-Ubuntu / WSL terminal
+Ubuntu (WSL) terminal

-# Create a virtual environment (recommended)
+# Create a virtual environment (keeps packages isolated)

 python3 -m venv ~/neuro-env